Blue Peter: 2000–2010

-Second era branding used from 1999 to 2004.

 The 2000s began with the opening of two previously buried time capsules.
 Former presenters including Singleton, Purves and Noakes were invited back to assist, and the programme also looked at life in the 1970s when the first capsule was buried.
 With Hill's departure and replacement by Liz Barker in 2000, the new team of herself, Konnie Huq, Simon Thomas, and Matt Baker were consistent for the next few years.
 The Friday edition, as in the previous decade, featured games, competitions and celebrities, but additionally there was a drama series, The Quest, which featured cameos of many former presenters.

 It was at this time that the new Head of the BBC Children's Department, Nigel Pickard, asked for Blue Peter to be broadcast all year round.
 This was achieved by having two editions per week instead of three during the summer months, and using pre-recorded material.
 The early 2000s also introduced Christmas productions, in which the presenters took part.
 In 2003, Richard Marson became the new editor, and his first tasks included changing the output of Blue Peter on the digital CBBC.
 The first year of the channel's launch consisted of repeated editions, plus spin-off series Blue Peter Unleashed and Blue Peter Flies the World.
 This new arrangement involved a complex schedule of live programmes and pre-recorded material, being broadcast on BBC One and CBBC.
 Marson also introduced a brand new set, graphics and music.

-Third branding used from 2008 to 2011.

 In September 2007, a new editor, Tim Levell, took over.
 At the same time, budget cuts meant that the programme came from a smaller studio.
 In February 2008 the BBC One programme was moved from 5pm to 4:35pm to accommodate The Weakest Link, and as a result, Blue Peters ratings initially dropped to as low as 100,000 viewers in the age 6–12 bracket, before steadily improving.

 As with the previous decade, numerous presenters joined and left the programme.
 This included the exits of Thomas, Baker and Barker and the additions of Zöe Salmon, Gethin Jones and Andy Akinwolere.
 Early 2008 saw the departure of Huq, who had become the longest serving female presenter with over ten years on the show.
 Later that year, Salmon and Jones both left and the presenting team of Akinwolere with new additions Helen Skelton and Joel Defries was introduced.